Tess Gerritsen: Other genres

 In 1996, Gerritsen wrote Harvest, her first medical thriller.
 The plot was inspired by a conversation with a retired homicide detective who had recently traveled in Russia.
 He told her that young orphans were vanishing from Moscow streets, and police believed they were being kidnapped and shipped abroad as organ donors.
 Harvest was Gerritsen's first hardcover novel, and it marked her debut on the New York Times bestseller list, where it ranked number 13.
 Following Harvest, she wrote three more bestselling medical thrillers: Life Support, Bloodstream, and Gravity.
+In 2014, Gerritsen sued Warner Bros., charging that Alfonso Cuarón's 2013 film Gravity was derived from her book of the same title, to which Warner-owned New Line Cinema had bought the rights, but without crediting or compensating her.
+The suit was dismissed in 2015.

 Gerritsen's first crime thriller, The Surgeon, was published In 2001, introducing homicide detective Jane Rizzoli.
 Although a secondary character in The Surgeon, Rizzoli—paired with medical examiner Dr. Maura Isles—would become central to 13 subsequent novels (see below).
 The books inspired the Rizzoli & Isles television series, starring Angie Harmon and Sasha Alexander.
 Gerritsen also made an appearance in the series' final season as a writer who helps Isles establish herself in the literary field.

 Although most of Gerritsen's recent books have been for the Rizzoli/Isles series, she penned a stand-alone historical thriller, in 2007, entitled The Bone Garden.
 A tale of gruesome murders, the book is set primarily in 1830s Boston and includes a character based on Oliver Wendell Holmes.

 Gerritsen's books have been published in 40 countries and have sold 25 million copies.